 Furthermore, it was on this very track, where the first testing was carried out into the cut-off system, which stops fuel-flow into the engine during braking, thus reducing consumption.
 Fuel management has always been a decisive strategical factor for anyone aiming to win an endurance race.

-In 1990, in order to reduce speeds, two chicanes were introduced on the Hunaudieres straight, the first named Forza Motorsport, the second Michelin.
+In 1990, in order to reduce speeds, two chicanes were introduced on the Hunaudieres straight.

 The 13,626-metre Circuit de la Sarthe, near the French city of Le Mans, is one of the longest tracks in the world.
 It is also home to one of the world’s most renowned and captivating races: the 24 Hours.